Pay Traffic Ticket in New Jersey

 In New Jersey, you may want to keep tabs on your driving record to make sure:

 - You received only the applicable number of points after pleading "guilty."

 - The defensive driving course you completed removed 2 points from your record.

 We can help you order your driving record today.

-It's likely your auto insurance provider will increase your rates for a violation.
+It's likely your New Jersey auto insurance provider will increase your rates after being convicted of a NJ traffic violation.
 You'll see this increase once it's time to renew your policy.

-To avoid any surprises, contact your agent and find out:
+To avoid any surprises, contact your insurance agent and find out:

 - What, if any, kind of increase you can expect.

-- Whether your provider will give you a discount for taking a defensive driving course.
+- Whether your provider will give you a discount for completing a defensive driving course.

 If you find out your rates will increase and your provider won't offer a discount, start comparing policy rates online to find a more affordable plan.